jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians2.md

 #### v.15
 >by abolishing in his flesh the law with its commandments and regulations.
 His purpose was to create in himself one new man out of the two, thus making peace,

+This is the verse David Campbell uses to explain where Paul says the ritual and ceremonial aspects of the Mosaic law are done away with in the New Covenant.
+It cannot be the entire law since Paul later refers to Deuteronomy in chapter 6 for obeying your parents.
+#jj

 #### v.18
 >For through him we both have access to the Father by one Spirit.